 Background

 Unpaid carers – family members, friends, and neighbours who support someone with illness, disability or frailty – play a vital role in the health and social care system.
 In the UK, there are around 5.7 million unpaid carers, providing care worth an estimated £162 billion per year – almost equal to the annual cost of the NHS.
 Despite their crucial contribution, carers often experience poor physical and mental health, financial strain, and social isolation.
 Research on carers is growing, but carers themselves are still underrepresented in shaping research priorities, design, and delivery.
 ACORN was created to address this gap by building regional capacity for carer-inclusive and carer-led research, ensuring that research better reflects carers’ experiences and informs improvements in policy and practice.
-ACORN also supports affiliated work, including the ongoing Young Carers in Norfolk primary schools study, which is building local evidence on how schools identify and support young carers.
+The network focuses on ensuring that carers’ lived experience meaningfully informs research priorities, design and delivery, and that evidence generated through research contributes to improvements in policy and practice.
+ACORN also supports affiliated work, including the ongoing Young Carers in Norfolk primary schools study, which is building local evidence on how schools identify and support young carers. .

 Project Aims